opentalk-mirrors/recorder/docs/admin/configuration/monitoring.md

 ## Configuration

 The section in the [configuration file](README.md) is called `monitoring`.
+If this section is kept empty, it means that the `monitoring` is disabled.

 | Field     | Type     | Required | Default value | Description                                 |
 | --------- | -------- | -------- | ------------- | ------------------------------------------- |